 - Enhanced indoor air filtering and monitoring, including a public air-quality reporting portal

-- Today, the GTAA announced that it would be installing Plexiglass barriers separating the front and back seats in all airport-licensed taxis and limos
+- Plexiglass barriers have been installed to separate the front and back seats in all airport-licensed taxis and limos

 What you can do

-The part you play in keeping yourself and our passengers healthy varies depending on your role, but there are some general practices that we’re asking everyone who works in the airport to observe, to keep us all healthy:
+The part you play in keeping yourself and our passengers healthy varies depending on your role, but there are some important steps everyone who works at Pearson can do to stay healthy: